nilforooshan/nilforooshan.github.io/README.md

 ![MyImage](https://raw.githubusercontent.com/nilforooshan/nilforooshan.github.io/master/images/mohammad_nilforooshan.jpg)

-Postdoctoral Fellow in Quantitative Genetics
-Department of Mathematics and Statistics
-University of Otago

 Welcome to my website!
+I am a Postdoc Fellow in Quantitative Genetics at the Department of Mathematics and Statistics, University of Otago, New Zealand.
-This website is hosted on GitHub, and written in Markdown.
+This website is built on GitHub Pages, and written in Markdown.

 Contact:
 > Room 310